Bark Review 2025: A Parental Control App With a Unique Approach

 • Activity can only be viewed if it’s triggered

 Bark offers an impressive amount of parental control features, while still providing some privacy to your child by only alerting you to flagged messages.
-Unfortunately, our hands-on testing found the app to be resource heavy on our phone and the alerts to be quite delayed.
+During our latest round of testing, we had better luck receiving alerts with the iPhone app but it still had a clunky setup process.

 Pros